It's a Sin: Certifications and sales

-Other recordings
+Cover versions

 Years and Years version

 On 22 January 2021, British electronic group Years & Years covered the song to coincide with the release of the Channel 4 series It's a Sin, which stars frontman Olly Alexander in the lead role.
 The cover was produced by Mark Ralph, with part of the proceeds going to the George House Trust.
 The band had previously collaborated with the Pet Shop Boys on the 2019 single "Dreamland", and Alexander previewed his version for Neil Tennant prior to its release.
 A slowed-down version of the song with only piano accompaniment, the cover is in C minor at a tempo of 126 beats per minute.
 Pet Shop Boys praised the cover, calling it "beautiful".
 A music video was released, consisting of clips from It's a Sin.
 Alexander performed the song as part of the setlist for his 2022 Night Call Tour.

 Elton John and Years and Years version

 A pre-recorded performance of the song by English musicians Elton John and Years & Years aired as part of the 2021 Brit Awards on 11 May 2021.
 Pet Shop Boys were scheduled to be a part of the performance, but were unable to do so due to a "contractual issue".
 The duet started as a slower piano track before transitioning into synth-pop with accompanying backup dancers and drag queens.
 A studio recording of the collaboration, produced by Stuart Price and the Pet Shop Boys, was released following the performance, with proceeds going to the Elton John AIDS Foundation.
 "It's a Sin" debuted at number 57 on the UK Singles Chart and at the top of The Official Big Top 40.